-- 10.21 When an agreement is reached with the relevant foreign competent authorities, IRAS will meet the taxpayers within one month of reaching agreement to discuss the details and implementation of the agreement.
-The taxpayers will have to decide whether the agreed outcome is acceptable. - 10.22 Unless the taxpayers reject the outcome: - (a) IRAS will proceed to issue the APA agreement to the taxpayers in the case of a unilateral APA. - (b) IRAS and the relevant foreign competent authorities will proceed to do the following in the case of a bilateral or multilateral APA: - Exchange confirmation letters and agreement to conclude the APA; - Give copies of the agreement to their respective taxpayers; and - Amend the assessments by making compensating adjustments to the roll-back years, if necessary.
+- 10.21 When an agreement is reached with the relevant foreign competent authority, IRAS will meet the taxpayer within one month of reaching agreement to discuss the details and implementation of the agreement.
+The taxpayer will have to decide whether the agreed outcome is acceptable. - 10.22 Unless the taxpayer rejects the outcome: - (a) IRAS will proceed to issue the APA agreement to the taxpayer in the case of a unilateral APA. - (b) IRAS and the relevant foreign competent authority will proceed to do the following in the case of a bilateral or multilateral APA: - Exchange confirmation letters and agreement to conclude the APA; - Give copies of the agreement to their respective taxpayers; and - Amend the assessments by making compensating adjustments to the roll-back years, if necessary.
 Please refer to paragraphs 11.11 to 11.14 for IRAS' position on compensating adjustments - 10.23 Once an APA agreement becomes effective, the taxpayer is to comply with the APA terms stipulated in the agreement.
-A sample of the APA agreement is provided in Annex B3. - 10.24 As long as the taxpayer complies with the terms and conditions of the APA agreement, IRAS will not audit the taxpayer's transfer prices for the covered period.
+A sample of the APA agreement is provided in Annex B3.

-- 10.25 Taxpayers must file annual compliance reports to demonstrate compliance with the terms and conditions of the APA agreement together with their income tax returns.
+- 10.24 As long as the taxpayer complies with the terms and conditions of the APA agreement, IRAS will not audit the taxpayer's transfer prices for the covered period. - 10.25 The taxpayer must file annual compliance reports to demonstrate compliance with the terms and conditions of the APA agreement together with its income tax returns.
 IRAS does not prescribe a fixed format for the annual compliance report.
-However, taxpayers may refer to Annex B4 for a guide on annual compliance reports. - 10.26 Taxpayers should keep relevant documents for the purpose of preparing the annual compliance reports (refer to section 6). - 10.27 Taxpayers should notify IRAS and the relevant foreign competent authorities of any breach of any of the conditions in the APA agreement as early as possible.
-Taxpayers should also provide an impact analysis and proposed course of action to facilitate the competent authorities' evaluation and discussion.
+However, the taxpayer may refer to Annex B4 for a guide on annual compliance reports. - 10.26 The taxpayer should keep relevant documents for the purpose of preparing the annual compliance reports (refer to section 6). - 10.27 The taxpayer should notify IRAS and the relevant foreign competent authority of any breach of any of the conditions in the APA agreement as early as possible.
+The taxpayer should also provide an impact analysis and proposed course of action to facilitate the competent authorities' evaluation and discussion.